taghwo/Glade-Pay-Bank-Transfer-Task/README.md

 Call the VerifyPayment class
 use Taghwo\Glade\BankTransfer\Core\VerifyPayment;

-Request example, it take the transaction reference as argument
+Request example, it takes the transaction reference as argument

 $verifyPayment = new VerifyPayment('txnRef');